Data Quality Metric Library

 Metric Purpose

-Confirm that traffic mix (classification) is being considered when estimating traffic demand rather than simply using default values.
+Confirm that recent traffic estimate data includes consideration of traffic mix (classification) when estimating traffic demand rather than simply using default values.

 Consequence of Poor Quality Data